Numbers, Facts and Trends Shaping Your World

 When asked to evaluate Poland’s economy since the economic integration of Europe, 57% say it has become stronger, a significant decrease from the 71% who shared the same view in 2019.
 This drop is driven largely by those with unfavorable opinions of Law and Justice.
 In 2019, 71% of Poles believed the economy had strengthened regardless of support for PiS.
 Now, 69% of Poles with favorable views of PiS say the economy has strengthened, while just 52% of those with unfavorable views of the governing party say the same.

-Chart showing Poles say country was strengthened by economic integration of Europe
+A pie chart showing that Poles say country was strengthened by economic integration of Europe

 Views of economic integration also relate to current ratings of Poland’s economy at large.
 Today, just 46% of Poles say their overall economic situation is good, also a significant decrease from 2019 when positive ratings stood at 74%.
 Nearly seven-in-ten (68%) of those who offer a positive evaluation of their economy also think it benefited from the economic integration of Europe, while fewer than half (49%) of those who say the economy is bad agree.